daisy/pipeline-modules/README.md

 ```

 @idref is the id of an element of the original document: most likely a sentence, sometimes a skippable element.
 The map is then provided to whichever script that requires it to generate SMIL-like files.
 The conversion scripts are supposed to call `px:rm-audio-files` after everything has been copied to the output directory.

+### Skippable Elements

+A skippable element is any XML element that we want to be processed separately, after being moved to a dedicated SSML sentence.
+It allows us to:
+- use a different voice or engine for this particular kind of element.
+- run different XProc/XSLT scripts on them.
+This is partly the reason that MathML islands are skippable.
+- know the boundary (in seconds) of the skippable elements within the audio clips.

+This latter feature is convenient to follow the Daisy3 specs, according to which the SMIL files must allow users to skip the utterance of the pagenums, annorefs and noterefs.
+Thus, those elements have to be declared as skippable, but that would do no harm to declare more of them.
+The only drawback is that skippable elements won't fit well with the sentences they belong to, because of the change of prosody, and that it requires inserting SSML marks which are not supported by every TTS processors.

 ### Modules